Junk rig: Performance comparison

 When running and on a broad reach, junk sails are faster than a similarly sized Bermuda sail without a spinnaker.
-Bermuda sails collapse often downwind, which is called a stall, due to the sails lack of rigid battens supporting it.
+Bermuda sails collapse often downwind, which is called a stall, due to the sail's lack of rigid battens supporting it.
 Without a spinnaker, downwind sailing in a Bermuda rig can be problematic and may require skilled handling to maintain adequate speeds, especially in light winds.
 The full battens of a junk sail prevent the sail from collapsing and simultaneously dispense the need for a whisker pole which holds the clew of a Bermuda head sail out.
 Junk sails are also self-jibing, where a Bermuda sloop rig must focus on trimming a headsail.
 On double-masted or more junk sail boats, the sails can be flown on opposite sides of the boat, just like a Bermuda rig.
 Some junk sail rigs can move their sail forward, to center the sail on the mast, which stabilizes the boat when sailing with the wind and resembles a European square rig.

 Handling comparison

 Maneuverability in a junk rig is vastly beyond that of a fully stayed Bermuda sail rig, The junk sail can be raised or lowered irrespective of wind direction.
-Likewise the sheet can be released to cause a stall at any point of sail to slow or stop, should conditions require.
+Likewise, the sheet can be released to cause a stall at any point of sail to slow or stop, should conditions require.
 The junk sail will swing out with the wind around the unstayed mast.
 Releasing the sheet while reaching or running on a Bermuda rigged boat would cause the sail and boom to hit the shrouds, which are part of the standing rigging.
 A Bermuda sail must also be raised and lowered while headed in to the wind.
 Slowing or stopping while reaching or running would require a Bermuda rigged boat to turn and head into the wind.
 There is also less danger from an accidental jibe with a junk sail due to a lighter-weight boom, which is sometimes simply the lowest batten, and from the balance of the sail itself.
 A Bermuda cruising boat would tie the boom to a rail for long distance downwind sailing because accidental jibes with a heavy boom can cause serious injury.
 Junk sail rigs may do the same for increased safety.

 Reefing a junk rigged sail is very easy, all that is needed is to ease the halyard.
 The sail is lowered into the topping lift, or lazy jacks, until the desired batten is along the boom.
 Junk sail rigs that utilize multiple sheets attached to various battens can continue sailing at that point without further adjustment.
 Junk sails that are sheeted only to the boom tend to need adjustment in some fashion to discourage the dropped sail from lifting off the boom by using a control line such as a downhaul, or even simply tying the batten down.